 But Owen had partners, and they didn’t fully agree with his ideas, even though they couldn’t argue with his results.
 And so, he used his own mill to push his emerging philosophy of utopian socialism forward, but his partners thought he was taking it too far.
 He became fed up, and sold his share of the mill to his partners in 1813, becoming one of the first millionaires in England.

-I started Rethink Staffing in September of 2015 largely because I was personally going broke.
+I started Rethink in September of 2015 largely because I was personally going broke.
 For five years, I had another business, MODsolar, that had a great dream but was in a bad industry.
 Margins were too low and we were in the wrong end of the business to make any money — and that meant that I was earning well below my living expenses with a young family.
 Worse, the pressure of always being broke meant I did things to people that I now regret.

-Windyll Balasa, now my local partner in the Philippines, had setup a “captive” office for MODsolar since the beginning of 2014, doing customer service, solar system designs in CAD, lead evaluation, and other smaller tasks.
+Windyll Balasa, now my local partner in the Philippines, had already set up a “captive” office for MODsolar since the beginning of 2014, doing customer service, solar system designs in CAD, lead evaluation, and other smaller tasks.
 Windz ran a family-style shop, had great personal loyalty from his folks, and was very productive at a low cost to MODsolar.
 On a visit in early 2015, he asked me to consider providing BPO services to other American companies, knowing how profitable the industry is.

 MODsolar was cratering at the time, and I was too focused on saving it to listen.
 But by September 2015, among the turmoil and bankruptcies striking the US solar industry, it wasn’t clear that MODsolar was going to survive; I had stopped getting a paycheck earlier that summer, and I needed to build something that could support my family.